Subscribe to the Teach 4 the Heart Podcast.

 You can certainly keep things super informal – just discussing problems and solutions as they arise.

-But if you really want to kick the learning into high gear, consider picking a book or a course to work on together over the summer.
+But if you really want to kick the learning into high gear, consider picking a book or a course to work through & discuss together.

 Do you have a group of teachers that you learn with?
 We’d love to hear your experience.